Tinnitus Hearing Loss

 Understanding Ringing in Your Ear

-Many people experience a persistent ringing in their ears called tinnitus, a condition that affects roughly 20 percent of the American population.
-Tinnitus is defined as the perception of sound when none is actually occurring.
-For some it is a minor nuisance but for others, a major impediment to their quality of life.
+Are you experiencing persistent ringing, buzzing, whooshing, or other sounds in your ears?
+These symptoms could indicate tinnitus, a condition that affects about 20 percent of the American population.
+Tinnitus is the perception of sound when no external sound is present and can vary from a minor nuisance to a major impediment to the quality of life for some individuals.

 Tinnitus - ringing in ears

-However, diagnosis is the first step in effective tinnitus management.
-And this begins with a thorough hearing test performed by a licensed audiologist.
-Based on the results of these evaluations, it’s possible to choose the most appropriate treatment option.
+However, diagnosis is the first step to manage tinnitus effectively, and it begins with a thorough hearing test performed by a licensed audiologist.
+These evaluations enable you to choose the most appropriate treatment for tinnitus.

 To learn more about our approach to treating tinnitus, schedule a consultation with The Hearing Solution today by calling (916) 646-2471 or click the button below to request an appointment with one of our Audiologists.